 Penalties are usually for drafting.
 Be familiar with the BTF rules.
 Once you pass someone it is their responsibility to drop back.
 There are motorbike referees on the course.
 Repeat drafters will get a DQ.

-We produce a spectator guide for the Outlaw Half; this will be published in the immediate lead up to the event.
 There is a great atmosphere at the venue, and spectators get to see you multiple times during the run as well as cheer the other competitors.
 They can also track you online to see exactly where you are.
-We will have a race expo, food outlets etc and the venue has various adventure activities – have a look at http://www.nwscnotts.com
+We will have a race expo, food outlets etc and the venue has various adventure activities suitable for children and adults – have a look at https://www.nwscnotts.com

 Yes, there is.
 The password is regularly changed so you will need to ask at the main registration desk.
 Mobile signals are generally good on site.

 Yes, we will have an athlete tracker.
 The link to the tracker will be available from our website in the immediate lead up to the race.
 We also have various live social media updates.
 Please note that this is not precise tracking but an average pace based on your time recorded at fixed points on the course.